alt3/cakebox/docs/sources/configuration/ssh-connections.md

 > **Note:** SSH Agent forwarded keys will be detect automatically.

-## Login Using Putty (Windows)
+## Using Putty (Windows)

-Windows users should use Putty to login to their box remotely as this will ensure that SSH Agent Forwarding will also function as expected.
+Windows users should use Putty to login to their box remotely as this will ensure SSH Agent Forwarding will also functioning as expected.

 ### Connection Configuration